Testing the identification of causal effects in observational data: Empirical application

 \section{Empirical application}

-This section provides an empirical application to US census data from \citet{Angrist+98}, who used the sex ratio of a mother's first two children as instrument $Z$ in order to estimate the effect of (higher) fertility, defined as a treatment dummy $D$ for having at least three children, on mothers' labor supply outcomes $Y$.
-The intuition for this IV strategy is that if parents tend to have a preference for mixed sex children, then having two children of the same sex, which is arguably randomly assigned by nature, increases the chances of getting a third child.
+This section provides an empirical application to US census data from \citet{Angrist+98}, who used the sex ratio of a mother's first two children as instrument $Z$ for estimating the effect of (higher) fertility, defined as a treatment dummy $D$ for having at least three children, on mothers' labor supply outcomes.
+The latter include mothers' weeks in employment per year, which we consider as outcome $Y$.
+The intuition for this IV strategy is that if parents have a preference for mixed sex children, then getting two children of the same sex, which is arguably randomly assigned by nature, increases the chance of having a third child.
 This implies a positive first stage effect of $Z$, defined as a dummy for having two kids of the same sex, on $D$.
-However, \citet{RoWo00} argue that having mixed sex siblings may violate IV validity by directly affecting both the marginal utility of leisure and child rearing costs and, thus, labor supply.
-Furthermore, for a data set from rural India, they also provide empirical evidence that expenses for clothing of the third born are significantly lower if the older siblings are of the same sex, which may also affect labor supply decisions and thus, violate the exclusion restriction.
-Even though it is not clear to which extent this issue carries over to the US data of \citet{Angrist+98}, concerns about IV validity remain.

-In addition, a further IV assumption required for the identification of the LATE might be challenged, namely monotonicity, which states that no mother (or family) in the population prefers two children of the same sex over mixed sex children. \citet{Lee07f} for instance finds that South Korean parents with one son and one daughter are more likely to continue childbearing than parents with two sons and it might be doubted that such cases can be fully excluded in the US data of \citet{Angrist+98}.
-Here, we do not a priori impose the satisfaction of all IV assumptions required for LATE identification, but instead use the sibling sex ratio instrument to test the joint satisfaction of IV validity and the selection-on-observables assumption.
-To this end, we consider a subsample of the 1980 wave in \citet{Angrist+98} from the US Census Public Use Micro Samples, namely married white couples with mother's education amounting to 12 years, all in all 143,410 observations.
-While this sample restriction already controls for ethnicity and mother's education, we in addition consider mother's age, mother's age at first birth, father's age, and father's income as covariates $X$.
+However, \citet{RoWo00} argue that having mixed sex siblings may violate IV validity by directly affecting both the marginal utility of leisure and child rearing costs and, thus, labor supply.\footnote{Furthermore, for a data set from rural India, they also provide empirical evidence that expenses for clothing of the third born are significantly lower if the older siblings are of the same sex, which may also affect labor supply decisions and thus, violate the exclusion restriction.
+Even though it is not clear to which extent this issue carries over to the US data of \citet{Angrist+98}, concerns about IV validity remain.} In addition, a further IV assumption required for the identification of the LATE might be challenged, namely monotonicity, which states that no mother (or family) in the population prefers two children of the same sex over mixed sex children. \citet{Lee07f} for instance finds that South Korean parents with one son and one daughter are more likely to continue childbearing than parents with two sons and it might be doubted that such cases can be fully excluded in the US data of \citet{Angrist+98}.
+Here, we do not \textit{a priori} impose the IV assumptions required for LATE identification, but instead use the sibling sex ratio instrument to jointly test IV validity and the selection-on-observables assumption.